 LGBTQ youth mental health study

-In this respect, the Trevor Project, a US non-profit organization working on crisis intervention and suicide prevention among young LGBTQ people, has published the results of a survey on LGBTQ Youth Mental Health (Do not miss it!), conducted before the coronavirus pandemic hit the country, between 2 December 2019 and 31 March 2020.
+In this respect, the Trevor Project, a US non-profit organization working on crisis intervention and suicide prevention among young LGBTQ people, has published the results of a survey on LGBTQ Youth Mental Health, conducted before the coronavirus pandemic hit the country, between 2 December 2019 and 31 March 2020.

 With a sample comprised of 40,000 young people between the ages of 13 and 24, the results of the study are very worrying.
 Although there are previous studies on the prevalence of suicidal tendencies and other mental disorders among the transgender population, the present study confirms the high incidence of these problems (read HERE).
 Specifically, 68% of respondents reported having symptoms of anxiety disorder, 55% revealed symptoms of depressive disorder, and 48% confessed to having engaged in self-harm at some point.
 The analysis reveals the widespread mental distress among the youth of this community.